AddPCB/reading-notes/class-301/chat-gpt-prompts-used.md

 The notes you write will be based on the 4 outlined notes, and encompass the learning objectives.

-outline.md:
+outline.md

 ### Prompt 3a

-You truncated 'Example:' after 'Note 3:', please read my question and your answer so far, and continue from where You stopped at 'Example' without re-typing notes 1-2.
+You truncated at 'Example:' after 'Note 3:', please read my question and your answer so far, and continue from where You stopped at 'Example' without re-typing notes 1-2.

 ### Prompt 3b